Our Solutions for Public Safety

 - Making possession of tools specifically used for car and motorcycle theft a crime; and,

 - Increasing penalties for repeat offenders of driving under the influence.
+We have consistently introduced measures each year to do so.

 - Sign up for e-mail notifications from various committees.